InmanCochrane/weather-summary-service/Readme.md

 # Assignment
 Write an HTTP server that serves the forecasted weather.
 Your server should expose an endpoint that:
 1. Accepts latitude and longitude coordinates
-2. Returns the short forecast for that area for Today (“Partly Cloudy” etc)
+2. Returns the short forecast for that area for Today (“Partly Cloudy” etc.)
 3. Returns a characterization of whether the temperature is “hot”, “cold”, or “moderate” (use your discretion on mapping temperatures to each type)
 4. Use the [National Weather Service API Web Service](https://www.weather.gov/documentation/services-web-api) as a data source.